raikilon/aws-saa-c03-notes/aws.md

 ### Important notes:
 - You can create a presigned URL for an object **you do not have access to** and even for objects that **do not exist**.
 - When using a presigned URL, **permissions match** the identity that generated it.
-- **Do not use roles** to generate presigned URLs because when the temporary credentials for the role expire, the URL also becomes invalid.
+- **Do not use roles** to generate presigned URLs because when the temporary credentials for the role expire, the URL also becomes invalid (use IAM user).
 - **Default expiration** is **3600 seconds (1 hour)**, but it can be modified.
 - Presigned URLs can be used for both **uploads (PUT)** and **downloads (GET)**.